vchintal/mongo-dvdemo/README.md

 # The datavirt-app-config secret tracks all the datasources and resource adapter definitions
 # Ideally keep the secret name the same as the template references it
-oc create secret generic datavirt-app-config --from-file=datasources.env
+oc secrets new datavirt-app-config datasources.env

 # keystore.jks is for SSL over JDBC and jgroups.jceks is needed for enabling SSL for JGroups clustering
 oc create secret generic datavirt-app-secret --from-file=keystore.jks --from-file=jgroups.jceks